mlcommons/medperf/docs/getting_started/data_owner_demo.md

 When participating with a real benchmark, you must wait for the Benchmark Committee to approve the association request.
 You can check the status of your association requests by running `medperf association ls`.
 The association is identified by the server UIDs of your dataset and the benchmark with which you are requesting association.

-_For the sake of continuing our tutorial only_, run the following to simulate the benchmark committee approving your association (make sure you are in the MedPerf's root directory):
+_For the sake of continuing the tutorial only_, run the following to simulate the benchmark committee approving your association (make sure you are in the MedPerf's root directory):

 ```bash
 sh tutorials_scripts/simulate_data_association_approval.sh